PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Legal Requirements

-Red flags are required if kayaks extend beyond 4 feet from the rear bumper in most states.
+Red flags are required if any kayak extends beyond 4 feet past the rear bumper in most states.
+The flag must be red or fluorescent orange and visible from 100 feet.
+A bright bandana works in a pinch.

 Frequently Asked Questions